🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't just use Grok to generate boilerplate code or documentation - use it to help your students think critically about the trade-offs between different design patterns and architectures.
+It is incredibly dangerous to trust the AI to generate boilerplate code or documentation - use it to help your students think critically about the trade-offs between different design patterns and architectures.

 Advanced Prompt Library